wilsonfrantine/landscapeDecoupler/README.md

 #then run your code...
 ```
-To get back to the defaul you might either:
+To get back to the defaul you can either:

 ```{r}
 plan("default")
 #or
 plan("sequential")
 ```
 To get more help about paralellization strategies, you can do:

 ```{r}